Best Covenants for Discipline Priests in Shadowlands

 Discipline Priest Raiding Covenant Analysis

 Some of the soulbind options are also solid to bring to the raiding table.
 Kleia grants a temporary debuff immunity in Kleia's Ascendant Phial, or a lot of stats and healing in Pelagos' Phial of Patience and Let Go of the Past.
-Later on in the tier, Pelagos even gains Combat Meditation to round it all up and seal the deal.
+Further along, Pelagos even gains Combat Meditation to round it all up and seal the deal.

 Unholy Nova is the Covenant ability for the Necrolords.Unholy Nova will split damage depending on the number of enemies hit and convert into Atonement healing only off the first enemy hit.
 As a result, this ability can very rapidly deteriorate in value if you hit too many enemies and is one of the more mediocre Covenant abilities for Discipline.

 The benefit is that you can leverage your soulbinds to further assist your ramp ups.
 Lead by Example for instance provides a 13% intellect buff for 10 seconds which you can time to have just before your burst of damage to heal the raid.
 While that control is nice, it is not stronger than 9.1's top choice in Kyrian and can vary wildly on different encounters depending on the quantity of enemies close by.
 Furthermore, after heavy nerfs to the damage that the DoT deals, even if you were to only hit one enemy, the damage still pales in comparison to other Atonement synergistic options.

 The chaotic Fae Guardians is the Night Fae Priest Covenant ability.
 It produces three faeries at once that can move to a new target depending on the spell cast.
 Initially they will instantly apply to an ally or enemy that you have selected.
 Targetting an enemy?
 The offensive Faerie will apply to it and the defensive and cooldown reducing faeries will apply to you.
 Target an ally and the offensive Faerie will not apply, while the other two will be applied on your ally.